-Two days following the affair at the Broembeek and having been relieved, on October 11 the Newfoundlanders then marched to the railway station at Elverdinghe to be transported to Swindon Camp near Proven.
-Having remained there for five days to be both re-enforced and bombed, on the morning of October 17 the unit was once more to board a train.
+Two days following the affair at the Broembeek and having been relieved, on October 11 the Newfoundlanders had marched to the railway station at Elverdinghe to be transported to Swindon Camp near Proven.
+The morrow, as recorded in an earlier paragraph, of course, had been the date on which Private Wagg and his reenforcement draft from Rouen was to report...to duty...with the Newfoundland Battalion.

+Having remained there at Swindon Camp for five days - to be both re-enforced and bombed - on the morning of October 17 the unit was once more to board a train.

-By ten-thirty that same evening, the Newfoundland Battalion had arrived just to the west of the city of Arras and would then march the final few kilometres to its billets in the community of Berles-au-Bois.
+By ten-thirty on the evening of that above-mentioned October 17 the Newfoundland Battalion had arrived just to the west of the city of Arras and was then to march the final few kilometres to its billets in the community of Berles-au-Bois.